-7.9 Whistle Officer shall normally complete the investigation within 90 days of the receipt of protected disclosure.
+7.9 Whistle and Ethics Officer shall normally complete the investigation within 90 days of the receipt of protected disclosure.

-7.10 In case of allegations against subject are substantiated by the Whistle Officer in his report, the AC shall give an opportunity to Subject to explain his / her side.
+7.10 In case of allegations against subject are substantiated by the Whistle and Ethics Officer in his report, the AC shall give an opportunity to Subject to explain his side.

 8.2 A Whistle Blower may report any violation of the above clause to the Chairman of the Audit Committee, who shall investigate into the same and recommend suitable action to the management.

 8.3 The identity of the Whistle Blower shall be kept confidential to the extent possible and permitted under law.

 8.4 Any other Employee assisting in the said investigation shall also be protected to the same extent as the Whistle Blower.

 9.1 The complainant, Vigilance and Ethics Officer/ Whole Time Director and Chief Executive Officer, Chairman of Audit Committee, Members of Audit Committee, the Subject and everybody involved in the process shall:

 9.2 Maintain confidentiality of all matters under this Policy

 9.3 Discuss only to the extent or with those persons as required under this policy for completing the process of investigations.